idyllicwanderings/syssec-writeups/README.md

 # syssec-writeups
-Write-ups of the small PWN challenges for System Security 2022 Fall
+Write-ups of the PWN challenges for System Security 2022 Fall